sam9796/Drumkit/README.md

 #Keyboard Drum Set
-A fun website that allows you to play a drum set using your computer keyboard.
+A fun website that allows you to play a drum set using your computer keyboard and its very engaging.